Bertoid1311/B7094/B704SourceReadMe.txt

 The Lazarus IDE will now be rebuilt.
 When the build process is finished, the IDE will restart automatically.

-You have to do this components installation for **both** versions of the IDE, if you've got them both installed.
+You have to do this components installation for **both** the 32-bit and 64-bit versions of the IDE, if you've got them both installed.

+BUILDING B7094

+Start the IDE (the 32-bit Lazarus if you're building B7094.32.exe; the 64-bit Lazarus if you're building B7094.64.exe).
 Once again, dismiss the skeleton project by clicking File->Close All.
 Then click Project->Open Project ..., navigate to the B7094 source-code directory, and select the project file B7094.lpi.
 Answer the query window "Save changes to